msolpera/heart_disease_classification/README.md

 This repository contains a comprehensive machine learning project focused on predicting heart disease using various classification algorithms.
 The project follows a complete data science workflow including exploratory data analysis (EDA), data preprocessing, model training, and evaluation.

-## Overview
-Heart disease remains one of the leading causes of death globally.
-Early prediction of heart disease can significantly improve patient outcomes through timely interventions.
-This project leverages machine learning techniques to build predictive models that can help identify individuals at risk of heart disease based on various health parameters.

 ## Project Workflow
 1. Data Preprocessing and EDA